rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    from *RTI Persistence Service*.
 This brokered communication pattern provides a way to guarantee eventual consistency.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** ``true`` (direct communication)

 -  ``-noPositiveAcks``

    Disable use of positive ACKs in the reliable protocol.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** ``true`` (use positive ACKs)